 Step 3: Open The Sound Menu

-After selecting the appropriate Bluetooth devices, open System Preferences in the drop-down menu beneath the Apple logo.
+After selecting the appropriate Bluetooth devices, open System Preferences (System Settings on macOS Ventura and above) in the drop-down menu beneath the Apple logo.
 Navigate to the Sound menu.

 Then open the Output tab.